bitcoin-dev-project/rust-for-bitcoiners/README.md

 * [tutorials](./tutorials/)

-Here I explain in depth how to implement bitcoin related things in rust.
-For example, it contains tutorials on how I created certain functionalities in [blockchain_analysis](./blockchain_analysis/).
+This section contains how to do specific bitcoin related activities using rust.

 * [cmd_wallet](//cmd_wallet/)